NSLS-II-BMM/BeamlineManual/_sources/xafs.rst.txt

    The edge energy for the element and edge of this measurement.
 This is the energy reference for the ``bounds``.

-   .. todo:: Look up E0 rather than requiring it in the INI file.
-Make a
+   .. todo:: If absent, look up E0 rather than requiring it in the INI
-          specified E0 an override to the value determined from edge and element.
+      file.
+Make a specified E0 an override to the value determined from edge and element.

 ``element`` (line 7)
    The one- or two-letter symbol for the element.